nvm-sh/nvm/README.md

 ## Docker for development environment

-To make the development and testing work easier, we have a Dockerfile for development usage, which is based on Ubuntu 14.04i base image, prepared with essential and useful tools for `nvm` development, to build the docker image of the environment, run the docker command at the root of `nvm` repository:
+To make the development and testing work easier, we have a Dockerfile for development usage, which is based on Ubuntu 14.04 base image, prepared with essential and useful tools for `nvm` development, to build the docker image of the environment, run the docker command at the root of `nvm` repository:

 ```sh
 $ docker build -t nvm-dev .
 ```

-This will package your current nvm repository with our pre-defiend deveopment environment into a docker image named `nvm-dev`, once it's built with success, validate your image via `docker images`:
+This will package your current nvm repository with our pre-defiend development environment into a docker image named `nvm-dev`, once it's built with success, validate your image via `docker images`:

 ```sh
 $ docker images